Explore

 Overview

+100% PRIVATE TOUR!
 Step aboard a vintage Maine Lobster Boat for a private, 2-hour lighthouse viewing & sightseeing charter.
-Leave the crowds behind as we tour the islands of Casco Bay and pass by 4 lighthouses, historic 19th century forts, and the scenic Maine Coast.
-Book ONE TICKET for a group of up to 6 guests.
+Leave the crowds behind as we cruise through the islands of Casco Bay, passing four iconic lighthouses, historic 19th-century forts, and the stunning Maine coastline.

-Charters depart from Portland's Old Port or from our dock, where free parking is available.
-Perfect for families and small groups, each charter is private for groups of up to 6.
+Charters depart from Portland’s Old Port and are perfect for families and small groups.
+Each charter is completely private for up to 6 guests, and all ages are welcome!

 City: Portland